Fiserv/Commerce-Hub/docs/Resources/Master-Data/Amount-Components.md

 ## Amount

-Parameters included in the `amount` object:
+Used to present the transaction amount and transaction currency for particular transaction.

 <!--
 type: tab
 title: amount
 -->

+Parameters included in the `amount` object:

 |Variable    |  Type| Maximum Length | Description/Values|
 |---------|----------|----------------|---------|